robotanarchy/mingw32-asm-playground/README.md

 # mingw32-asm-playground
-trying to create proxy functions with mingw32
+trying to create proxy functions with mingw32.
+Not working yet!